coolbutuseless/purler/README.md

 #### Key features:

   - `NA` values are considered identical (unlike `base::rle()`)
-  - Faster calculation with results returned as a `data.frame`
+  - Results returned as a `data.frame` (rather than a list), but still compatible with `base::inverse.rle()`
+  - Faster\!
+Includes a C implementation for regular atomic vectors, and an R version compatible with every input `base::rle()` accepts.

 ## What’s in the box